 Visit the Ashoka website

 In September 2011, The Arthur Guinness Fund supported the opening of Virgin Unite's new Branson Centre of Entrepreneurship – Caribbean in Montego Bay, Jamaica.
-This new facility, committed to inspiring and growing social entrepreneurship across the region, has already welcomed its first intake of 14 aspiring young entrepreneurs, selected from hundreds of applicants, to participate in a series of practical coaching and mentoring foundation courses.
+This facility, committed to inspiring and growing social entrepreneurship across the region, welcomes an intake of aspiring young entrepreneurs each year, selected from hundreds of applicants, to participate in a series of practical coaching and mentoring foundation courses.